woocommerce/wc-smooth-generator/README.md

 #### Order Attribution

-Order Attribution represents the origin of data for the order.
-By default a random values are generated and assigned to the order.
-Orders with the creation date before 2024-01-09 will not have attribution meta data added as the feature was not available in WooCommerce at that time.
+Order Attribution represents the origin of data for an order.
+By default, random values are generated and assigned to the order.
+Orders with a creation date before 2024-01-09 will not have attribution metadata added, as the feature was not available in WooCommerce at that time.

 Skip order attribution meta data genereation.
 - `wp wc generate orders <nr of orders> --skip-order-attribution`